 Putting the texts on a CD-ROM lets scholars do research that would otherwise be impossible.
-'We didn't have sufficient indexes and concordances for a 52,000page work," Mr. Lancaster says.
+"We didn't have sufficient indexes and concordances for a 52,000-page work," Mr. Lancaster says.
 The digitized version lets scholars look for key words.
-"A long search now takes about two minutes."
+"A long search ing trained to deal with hazardous waste by taking a course on a computer that creates a "virtual laboratory."